Two words that are guaranteed to reduce work place stress and improve productivity… “Well done”.

 Receiving praise triggers the release of a neurotransmitter that lights up the reward and pleasure centres of the brain.
-This neurotransmitter is well known as a bringer of happiness but interestingly, it also gives us improved problem solving skills, better attention spans and hugely boost creative thinking.
+This neurotransmitter is well known as a bringer of happiness, but interestingly it also gives us improved problem solving skills, better attention spans and hugely boosts creative thinking.
 Praise has also been scientifically shown to improve motor skills and memory.

 As with all rewards, the fuzzy glow from receiving genuine praise and recognition is addictive and elicits the same response in all of us: we lift our game in anticipation of receiving more.
 Appreciated people are happier and nicer to each other, so there is a domino effect that can sweep through your company at every level.
 People also take that happiness home with them too.

 Staff that are regularly praised have fewer accidents at work

-A Gallup survey of 4 million employees worldwide found that employees who receive regular praise are more productive, more engaged, have fewer accidents on the job and have overall better safety records and even enjoy better health all round than employees who are not.
+A Gallup survey of 4 million employees worldwide found that employees who receive regular praise are more productive, more engaged, have fewer accidents on the job and have overall better safety records.
+They even enjoy better health all round than employees who are not.
 These findings are also reflected in the bottom line too, as customers of the appreciated employees reported higher satisfaction and loyalty scores.
 Employees that are not adequately recognised at work are three times more likely to leave their jobs the following year, regardless of how much training or salary that they have received.

 If sincere and genuine praising of staff is not part of your workplace safety culture, then make it so today.

 It is free of cost and yet utterly priceless.